Higher Airy structures, W algebras and topological recursion: W constraints and enumerative geometry

 Let $r,g,n$ be nonnegative integers such that $r \geq 2$, $n \geq 1$ and $2g - 2 + n > 0$.
 Let $i_1,\ldots,i_n \in \mathbb{Z}$ such that $2g - 2 - \sum_{l = 1}^n (i_l - 1) \in r\mathbb{Z}$.
 An $r$-spin structure on a smooth curve $\mathcal{C}$ with punctures $p_1,\ldots,p_n$ is the data of a line bundle $L$ and an isomorphism

 where $K$ is the cotangent line bundle.
 Jarvis \cite{Jarvis1} constructed the compactified moduli stack of (isomorphism classes of) $r$-spin structures $\overline{\mathcal{M}}_{g,n}(r;\mathbf{i})$.
-Polishchuk and Vaintrob \cite{Polischuk2,Polischuk1}, and later Chiodo \cite{Chiodo} by a different method, constructed a Chow cohomology class $\Omega_{g,n}(r,\mathbf{i})$ of pure dimension in $\overline{\mathcal{M}}_{g,n}(r;\mathbf{i})$ which has the basic properties expected by \cite{Wittenr} and called it the Witten $r$-spin class.
+Polishchuk and Vaintrob \cite{Polischuk2,Polischuk1}, and later Chiodo \cite{Chiodo} using different means, constructed a Chow cohomology class $\Omega_{g,n}(r,\mathbf{i})$ of pure dimension in $\overline{\mathcal{M}}_{g,n}(r;\mathbf{i})$ which has the basic properties expected by \cite{Wittenr} and called it the Witten $r$-spin class.

 One can then introduce the $r$-spin partition function \beq Z_{r{\rm spin}} = \exp\left\{\sum_{2g - 2 + n > 0} \frac{\hbar^{g - 1}}{n!} \sum_{\substack{1 \leq i_1,\ldots,i_n \leq r \\ k_1,\ldots,k_n \geq 0}} \bigg(\int_{\overline{\mathcal{M}}_{g,n}(r;\mathbf{i})} \Omega_{g,n}(r;\mathbf{i}) \prod_{l = 1}^n \psi_l^{k_l} \bigg) \prod_{l = 1}^n t_{k_l}^{i_{l}}\right\} \eeq on the formal variables $t_{k}^{i}$ indexed by $k \geq 0$ and $i \in \{1,\ldots,r\}$.
 In fact, $\Omega_{g,n}(r;\mathbf{i})$ is zero when one of the $i_{l}$ is equal to $r$, so one could restrict to $i \in \{1,\ldots,r - 1\}$.